 The hybrid system tops up and recharges the battery via regenerative braking.

-Compared to the non-hybrid versions of the XC90, the hybrid only version loses 52 litres of boot space capacity, which is due to housing the hybrid drivetrain.
+Compared to the non-hybrid versions of the XC90 the hybrid only loses 52 litres of boot space capacity, to house the hybrid drivetrain.

 On the road

 The T8 Twin Engine version of the XC90 is set up in the same way as the rest of the range – with emphasis on comfort and becalmed progress.
 Suffice to say that if you’re seeking a sporty SUV that attempts hot-hatch levels of handling and ability, you’d best opt for one of the BMW or Porsche PHEVs available.